bmoneill/enigma/README.md

-# enigma: Enigma machine encoder/decoder
+# enigma: Enigma machine simulator

 This is a CLI M3 Enigma simulator.